scokobro/professional-identity/profIdent-draft1.md

 <!--1351_14–03  CHIBA QUOTES-->

-Employee indifference to journalistic education has been a continuing feature of the Japanese system since at least the immediate post-Occupation period:
+Employer indifference to journalistic education has been a continuing feature of the Japanese system since at least the immediate post-Occupation period:

 > There was a pressing need for journalism education after the war.
 But this does not necessarily mean that students with training in journalism are assured of employment after graduation from college.
 In the first place, education in journalism is not appreciated by newspaper publishers as an asset to reporters.
 It is true that most of the daily newspaper in the country employ only college graduates but their publishers still hold ...
 'The only place one can learn to be a journalist is in a good newspaper office.'
 They want to train their cub reporters in their own shops to their own liking.
 Hence college graduates could not expect to draw any advantage out of their professional training when they go out of school. [@Chiba:1952 326]